mlabs-haskell/hydra-auction-frontend/docs/analytics_spec.md

 ```

 ### Auction Started
 Triggers when the `startBidding` transaction succeeds.
+Intended for general use.

 __Event Properties__
 ```typescript